 Our forecast for FY2030 shows that the popularization of BEVs will impact our net sales of exhaust and fuel system parts, and we expect a decrease of approximately 40.0 billion yen in net sales (down approximately 10% from FY2022).
 We are implementing three strategies to address the impact of the popularization of BEVs and to increase future sales.

-increasing their added value P31-32

-(2) Increasing market share in engine-powered vehicles P35-36

-(3) Creating new business P38
+- 1 Expanding sales of body parts and increasing their added value P31-32 - 2) Increasing market share in engine-powered vehicles P35-36 - (3) Creating new business P38